-- 5.36.
-Following the approval event the Chair will receive a draft report for comment and to check factual accuracy The report is also circulated to members of the approval panel for comment.
-The unconfirmed report will then be produced and circulated to the Course Proposer and the partner institution to confirm. - 5.37.
-Once confirmed the report and course specification will be submitted to Peer Review so that the decision can be endorsed and the course can be offered. - 6.
-Validation of the Delivery of a Course at an Alternative or Additional Location this process is currently being revised and updated.
-Please contact the APO (D.Glautier@uel.ac.uk) or QAE (QAE@uel.ac.uk) for further information

-7. Approval of Revalidated Franchised Courses
+- 4.38.
+Once confirmed the report and course specification will be submitted to Peer Review so that the decision can be endorsed and the course can be offered. - 5.
+Delivery Approval the Approval of the Delivery of a Franchised Course, a Course at an Alternative or Additional Location or the Approval of an Additional Location of Delivery -.
+Please contact the APO (D.Glautier@uel.ac.uk) or QAE (QAE@uel.ac.uk) for further information - 6.
+Approval of Revalidated Franchised Courses - 6.1.

-- 7.1.
 Where a partner institution has approval to deliver a franchised course and the School subsequently revalidate the on-campus version of the course it is necessary that the School ensure that the partner institution is capable of delivering the revalidated version of the course.
-Partner institutions have up to one year from the date of the first delivery of the revalidated on-campus course to implement the new course and if approval is not obtained within this timeframe, then recruitment to the franchised course will be placed on hold until this approval has been obtained. - 7.2.
-In order to approve the partner institution to deliver the revalidated course the following documentation should be presented to the School Quality Committee for approval: - 7.2.1.
-A statement or report on proposed arrangements to support delivery of the revalidated course, this statement should include: - Confirmation that existing physical resources (previously approved) adequately support delivery of the new course; - Evidence of staff expertise to deliver the new course staff CVs should be appended to the statement or report; - A brief statement relating to the assessment strategy, particularly around the use of formative assessment; - Proposals for dealing with ethical approval for dissertation, where relevant; - details of assessment board arrangements (linked to the number of intakes) and how they will align to the UEL calendar of assessment boards; - Details of transitional arrangements, where relevant; - A schedule of staff development to be offered to the partner institution in relation to delivery of the new course. - 7.2.2.
-A draft student handbook to include at a minimum the new module structure, module specifications (clearly listing Module Leaders/Tutors) and the academic calendar;

-- 7.2.3.
-A revised course specification listing the partner information; - 7.2.4.
+Partner institutions have up to one year from the date of the first delivery of the revalidated on-campus course to implement the new course and if approval is not obtained within this timeframe, then recruitment to the franchised course will be placed on hold until this approval has been obtained. - 6.2.
+In order to approve the partner institution to deliver the revalidated course the following documentation should be presented to the School Quality Committee for approval: - 6.2.1.
+A statement or report on proposed arrangements to support delivery of the revalidated course, this statement should include: - Confirmation that existing physical resources (previously approved) adequately support delivery of the new course; - Evidence of staff expertise to deliver the new course staff CVs should be appended to the statement or report; - A brief statement relating to the assessment strategy, particularly around the use of formative assessment; - Proposals for dealing with ethical approval for dissertation, where relevant: - details of assessment board arrangements (linked to the number of intakes) and how they will align to the UEL calendar of assessment boards; - Details of transitional arrangements, where relevant; - A schedule of staff development to be offered to the partner institution in relation to delivery of the new course. - 6.2.2.
+A draft student handbook to include at a minimum the new module structure, module specifications (clearly listing Module Leaders/Tutors) and the academic calendar; - 6.2.3.
+A revised course specification listing the partner information;

+- 6.2.4.
 For courses delivered in a language other than English, the module specifications presented for approval should be in the language of delivery and include the updated reading list.
-Evidence of external examiner approval of the updated reading list should also be included. - 7.3.
-Should the School Quality Committee approve the partner institution to deliver the revalidated version of the course the following documentation should be presented to Peer Review for consideration: - 7.3.1.
-Minutes of the School Quality Committee where the proposal was considered; - 7.3.2.
-The revised course specification; - 7.3.3.
-External examiner comments regarding reading lists (if applicable). - 7.4.
+Evidence of external examiner approval of the updated reading list should also be included. - 6.3.
+Should the School Quality Committee approve the partner institution to deliver the revalidated version of the course the following documentation should be presented to Peer Review for consideration: - 6.3.1.
+Minutes of the School Quality Committee where the proposal was considered: - 6.3.2.
+The revised course specification; - 6.3.3.
+External examiner comments regarding reading lists (if applicable). - 6.4.
 Approval by Peer Review is confirmation that the partner institution may deliver the revalidated version of the course.